DataDog/documentation/content/graphing/faq/interpolation-the-fill-modifier-explained.md

-last makes sense for instance if you send datapoints only when the value of the thing you measure changes. zero is good if you want to get accurate totals for count metrics (statsd “increment”) like sum:error.count{*}.as_count() null will prevent graphs from displaying interpolated values 5 min after the last real value etc.
+last makes sense for instance if you send datapoints only when the value of the thing you measure changes. zero is good if you want to get accurate totals for count metrics (statsd “increment”) like sum:error.count{*}.as_count() null prevents graphs from displaying interpolated values 5 min after the last real value etc.